Please include an ACCT Portfolio with your application so we can better understand your experience with Challenge Course programming.

 Analyze program outcomes to review and recommend changes to improve Insight program curriculum

 Coordinate the collection and proper filing and dissemination of all course paperwork.
 Ensure that all course paperwork is accurate and complete.

 Track specific and relevant line items of the program budget and submit monthly expense reports

 Support Human Resources and Staffing team, including hiring, staff scheduling and disciplinary actions of field staff

 Generate reports for OBCA Board, Leadership Team and partnering organizations highlighting program outcomes

 Participate in the incident command and on-call system and respond to field emergencies.
 At times be the local Incident Commander.

 Oversee Field Staff to submit incident reports and analyses for all courses

-Development, mentorship and adherence to Charter Operating Policy & Procedure, Outward Bound USA National Safety Standards and course specific Operational Manual
+Develop, mentor and adhere to Charter Operating Policy & Procedure, Outward Bound USA National Safety Standards and course specific Operational Manual

 Adhere to all ACCT Course Standards and other relevant local and State requirements